 About the Doctoral degree in Educational Leadership

-The Education Leadership Doctoral Program at the University of Bridgeport is the first of its kind in Connecticut, approved by the New England Association of Schools and Colleges (NECHE) in 1980.
+The Education Leadership Doctoral Program at the University of Bridgeport is the first of its kind in Connecticut, approved by the New England Commission of Higher Education (NECHE) in 1980.
 The program is designed to enhance and improve the effectiveness of public and private organization leaders, school administrators, and researchers.

 Graduates and current students have held and hold significant positions in state-wide school systems, for-profit, non-profit institutions, colleges, and universities.
 The advanced graduate curriculum integrates the sound principles of administration, management, organizational psychology, information technology, program evaluation, quantitative, qualitative, action, and mixed research methodologies.

 The program is specifically designed for working professionals offered on a part through full-time basis (6 credits is considered full time) at the U.B.
 Campus.
 Under advisement, students can take elective courses online or if they are perusing their 092 applicable coursework at the Stamford or Waterbury campuses.
 All courses and seminars are conveniently scheduled around the job of the working professional.
 The successful completion of the program leads to the Doctor of Education degree (Ed.D.).

 The Doctoral Program takes into consideration the needs of such personnel in terms of both the content of the curriculum, orientation, and program organization.
 Core classes are offered at the University of Bridgeport campus, which is easily accessible from Connecticut, New York, New Jersey, and Massachusetts by car, train, or ferry.
 Elective classes are also offered in Stamford, Waterbury and online.